fieldtrip/website/workshop/femfuns2022.md

 tweet: Upcoming workshop at the Donders!
 ECoG forward solution using FEMfuns, organized by @mcpiastra, @ThomOostendorp, Geertjan Huiskamp and @oostenvr.
 See https://www.fieldtriptoolbox.org/workshop/femfuns2022
 ---

-# Workshop on the ECoG forward solution using FEMfuns in FieldTrip at the Donders

 - By whom: Maria Carla Piastra, Thom Oostendorp, Geertjan Huiskamp, and Robert Oostenveld
 - When: 24 November 2022
 - Where: Donders Centre for Cognitive Neuroimaging (DCCN), Kapittelweg 29, Nijmegen, room 2.258